vdmrgv/react-easy-infinite-scroll-hook/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+**Code snippet**
+If applicable, add a code snippet to explain the problem and reproduce the bug.

 **Desktop (please complete the following information):**
  - OS: [e.g. iOS]
  - Browser [e.g. chrome, safari]